Kansas Senate president yearns for constitutional showdown on education with Supreme Court

 "Why couldn't we take this to the U.S. Supreme Court and say, 'What authority do they have to close our schools?'
 Maybe we should take on that confrontation," Wagle said.

-Many Republicans share Wagle's frustration with the state Supreme Court on legal questions resulting in education spending hikes, but there's no consensus on triggering a constitutional crisis.
+Many Republicans share Wagle's frustration with the state Supreme Court on legal questions resulting in education spending hikes, but there is no consensus on triggering a constitutional crisis.

 Democrats, who appreciate the recent surge in state spending on schools, have no interest in throwing the Supreme Court under a bus.